baiting0522/ACP-TSM/README.md

-# Anonymous ACP-TSM reproduction code
+# ACP-TSM reproduction code

-This repository is a clean, anonymous implementation of ACP-TSM for time series conformal prediction with missing covariates.
+This repository is an implementation of ACP-TSM for time series conformal prediction with missing covariates.

-It follows the article's main ingredients:
+Main ingredients:
 - iterative imputation on the training split only
 - quantile regression on imputed features concatenated with masks
 - subset-matched conformal calibration for missingness patterns